Lurker00/DX220Max-Firmware-Add-on/FirmwareUpdater/README.md

 ## An instruction for MacOS users

-Please refer to [DX200 instruction](https://github.com/Lurker00/DX200-Firmware-Add-on/blob/master/FirmwareUpdater/README.md) for more information and hints.
+Please refer to [DX200 instruction](https://github.com/Lurker00/DX200-Firmware-Add-on/blob/master/FirmwareUpdater/README.md) for more information and hints, but use the image for DX220 (`DX220MaxFirmwareUpdater.img`), of course.